 Variabilityprocess steps

-If Timing, Interdependency, and Variability are so important why are they ignored in process definitions?
+If Timing, Interdependency, and Variability are so important, why are they ignored in process definitions?

 Traditional tools don’t have the framework for capturing or seeing the effect of these critical process factors.
-Without the framework for capturing and using information, it will be ignored by almost everyone.
+Without a framework for capturing and using information, it will be ignored by almost everyone.
 The framework opens the eyes of the process improvement expert so that they can make effective decisions.

 “If you don’t have “word” to describe something, you can’t see it.
 If you can’t see it, you can’t manage it.”